Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 <img src ="assets/images/lose-msg.png">

 * ## Restart button
 The user is presented with a message once they have won or lost.
 Below the text box, there is a button that allows the user to play again.
-The user's game is restarted after the images and score are reset.<p>&nbsp;</p>
+The user's game is restarted once the button is clicked and the images and score are reset.<p>&nbsp;</p>
  <img src ="assets/images/restart-btn.png">